ngduc/syntax-wiki/README.md

 Source code for [syntax.codes website](https://syntax.codes)

-Syntax.codes aims to provide the latest code syntax (best practices or recommended from communites) of programming languages.
+Syntax.codes aims to provide the latest code syntax (best practices or recommended from communites) of frameworks and programming languages.

 ### 👨‍💻 Technologies